the Scottish Gemmological Association

 The Scottish Gemmological Association exists to promote and develop an interest in gemstones and gemmology education in Scotland.
 The Association offers a jewellery design competition specifically intended to encourage the use of gem materials in the work of students at all levels, full-time or part-time, in the jewellery and design departments of the Scottish Art Schools and Further Education Colleges.

-Should students wish (see entry form) the SGA will provide gemstone/s which they may incorporate in their design or they may use their own materials.
-The gemstone/s may be precious, semi-precious or of no monetary value at all.
+Should students wish (see entry form), the SGA will provide gemstone/s which they may incorporate in their design, or they may use their own materials.
+The gemstones may be precious, semi-precious or of no monetary value at all.

-Students are restricted to one entry per student and only one piece of jewellery can be submitted by each student.
+Students are restricted to one entry per student, and only one piece of jewellery can be submitted by each student.

-All pieces of jewellery being submitted to Gemset 2024 MUST NOT HAVE WON any other competition.
+All pieces of jewellery being submitted to Gemset 2025 MUST NOT HAVE WON any other competition.

-The Brief
+The Brief:

 To design and make an item of wearable gem-set jewellery which emphasises/shows the gemstones off to their best.

-Criteria for Judging
+Criteria for Judging:

-• Emphasis of the attributes of the gemstone/s
+∙Emphasis on the attributes of the gemstone/s

-• Aesthetic design and creativity
+∙Aesthetic design and creativity

-• Technical ability and quality of fabrication
+∙Technical ability and quality of fabrication

-• Professional application of stone setting techniques
+∙Professional application of stone setting techniques

-• Wearability - All submissions should be wearable jewellery.
+∙Wearability - All submissions should be wearable jewellery.

-Best by Other Production Methods
+Best by Other Production Methods – (CAD, casted, etc.)

-Best First Year
+Best First Year – (First year creating jewellery)

-Commendations may be awarded at the discretion of the judging panel.
+Winners will be selected by the panel of judges, and commendations may be awarded at the discretion of the judging panel.

 Category winners shall EACH receive a £250 Marcus McCallum gemstone voucher.